DTJF/libpruio/src/doc/_examples.md

   ![Screenshot of the oszi window (eight analog lines)](oszi_screen.png)

-  The grafic is scaled 0 V at the bottom and 1.8 V at the top.
+  The grafic is scaled 0 V at the bottom and 1V8 at the top.
 You can toggle the channels on or off by pressing keys 0 to 7 (0 = AIN-0, ...
   7 = AIN-7).
 The program prevents de-activating all channels (at least one channel stays active).
 Key '+' restores the default setting (all